ConduitIO/conduit-connector-file/README.md

-### Overview
+### General
-The Conduit File plugin provides both source and destination connectors, allowing for a file to be either a source or a destination in a Conduit pipeline.
+The File plugin is one of [Conduit](https://github.com/ConduitIO/conduit) builtin plugins.
+It provides both source and destination File connectors, allowing for a file to be either a source, or a destination in a Conduit pipeline.

+### How to build it
+Run `make build`.

+### Testing
+Run `make test` to run all the tests.

 ### How it works
 The Source connector listens for changes appended to the source file and